biofilos/ctdg_finder/manual/preprocessing.md

 ## Preprocessing
 CTDGFinder uses three basic annotation files to run, as well as to set-up the "homology" tables.

-* `chromosomes.csv`: Contains chromosome information in the following columns: species, chromosome, length.
+* `pre_chromosomes.csv`: Contains chromosome information in the following columns: species, chromosome, length.

-* `genes_parsed.csv`: Gene annotation with the following columns: acc (accession number, must be unique), species\*, chromosome\*, start, end, strand. \*: must match the information in the `chromosomes.csv` table.
+* `genes_parsed.csv`: Gene annotation with the following columns: acc (accession number, must be unique), species\*, chromosome\*, start, end, strand.
+\*: must match the information in the `chromosomes.csv` table.

 * `seqs_hmmer`: FASTA file containing protein sequences, sequence names, and associated information for all the genes in the `genes_parsed.csv`.
 The sequence header must have this form: `>accession`, where the accession is consistent with the id in `genes_parsed.csv`.